yousafhanif6186/micro-service-node-express-template/README.md

 # Template Micro Service Node Express

-node application with modular approach for running multiple services
+Node application with modular approach for running multiple services.
+It also implements logger using Pino.js (advanced logger for node js with seprate process).
+It also implements module for env variables.
+It also implements event processor class for registring events for each API endpoint defined in config file of each service.

 ---
 ## Requirements